Brkozshn/Sending_ADCvalues_UART/README.md

 Sending ADC Values with UART.

-# It sends ADC Values digit by digit
+# It sends ADC Values digit by digit for MSP430FR2476